ihabadly/SoC-Nios/README.md

     - Select Nios II/e Implementation
     - Click: Finish
     - From the IP Catalog, double click on: "On-Chip Memory (RAM or ROM)" under the "Basic Functions" category and the "On Chip Memory" sub-category
+    - In the Size section, change the Total memory size to: 20480 bytes
     - Click: Finish
     - From the IP Catalog, double click on: "JTAG UART" under the "Interface Protocols" category and the "Serial" sub-category
     - Click: Finish